-Government data shows that the average 65-year-old has a 70% chance of needing long-term care and that the average for services is 3 years.
 The typical long-term care user includes up to 2 years of care at home and one year in a nursing or assisted living facility.
+In to put it simply, long-term care is expensive.
 Average costs range from $20 an hour for a home care aid up to $7,698 per month for a private room in a nursing home.

 The long-term care rider, if your life insurance includes this valuable feature, may offer several choices for using a portion up to the entire death benefit to help pay for long-term care.
 If you don’t have long-term care insurance or a long-term care rider, you may be able to sell your term life insurance or go through a life insurance settlement as an alternative to get cash today from your policy.

+The definition of long-term care varies from policy to policy.
 Some accelerated death benefit riders give the policyholder access to funds only when diagnosed with a terminal illness.
-Others may offer a bit more flexibility, but in any event, would require some level of chronic illness to trigger the rider’s benefits.
+Others may offer a bit more flexibility, but would still require some level of chronic illness to trigger the rider’s benefits.

 If you already have long-term care insurance, the costs of long-term care may already be covered.
 Long-term care policies often offer a certain monthly benefit for a number of months.
 Check with your insurance company to see what benefits are available if you already have long-term care insurance.
 If not, or if you have exhausted your long-term care insurance benefits, the long-term care rider is even more valuable.